Raveshaww/gcp-devops-notes/README.md

         - You can export logs across folders but you must use the CLI
             - `gcloud logging sinks create my-sink storage.googleapis.com/my-bucket --include-children --organization=(organization-ID) --log-filter="logName:activity"`
 - Optimize Performance with Trace/Profiler
+    - What the Services Do and Why They Matter
+        - Cloud Trace:
+            - Distributed tracing system that collects latency data from your apps
+            - Works with app engine, vm's, and containers
+            - Identifies bottlenecks and alerts you immediately
+        - Cloud profiler
+            - Continuously analyzes the performance of CPU or memory-intensive functions executed across an application
+            - Agent based
+            - Profiles can be saved for 30 days, but can also be exported
+            - Free
+    - Accessing the Cloud Trace APIs
+        - Google recommends using OpenTelemetry over Google's libraries or OpenCensus
 - Identifying App Errors with Debug/Error Reporting